C syntax: Variable width strings

 A common alternative to wchar_t is to use a variable-width encoding, whereby a logical character may extend over multiple positions of the string.
 Variable-width strings may be encoded into literals verbatim, at the risk of confusing the compiler, or using numerical backslash escapes (e.g. "\xc3\xa9" for "é" in UTF-8).
-The UTF-8 encoding was specifically designed (under Plan 9) for compatibility with the standard library string functions; supporting features of the encoding include a lack of embedded nulls, no valid interpretations for subsequences, and trivial resynchronisation.
+The UTF-8 encoding was specifically designed (under Plan 9) for compatibility with the standard library string functions; supporting features of the encoding include a lack of embedded nulls, a lack of valid interpretations for subsequences, and trivial resynchronisation.
 Encodings lacking these features are likely to prove incompatible with the standard library functions; encoding-aware string functions are often used in such cases.

 Structure

-A structure is a container consisting of a sequence of named members of heterogeneous types; similar to a record in other languages.
+A structure or struct is a container consisting of a sequence of named members of heterogeneous types, similar to a record in other languages.
 The first field starts at the address of the structure and the members are stored in consecutive locations in memory, but the compiler can insert padding between or after members for efficiency or as padding required for proper alignment by the target architecture.
 The size of a structure includes padding.

 A structure is declared with the struct keyword followed by an optional identifier name, which is used to identify the form of the structure.
 The body follows with field declarations that each consist of a type name, a field name and terminated with a semi-colon.

 The following declares a structure named MyStruct that contains three members.
 It also declares an instance named tee: